The Amazon Rainforest stretches through 9 of the 14 countries that make up the South American continent.

 24. We depend on the rainforest for drugs.

 Over 80% of the world’s food assortments originate from the Amazon rainforest.

 More than 25% of modern pharmaceuticals contain ingredients from the Amazon Rainforest, yet only 1% of plant species have been tested for medicinal benefits.

 To continue to thrive the rainforest requires a continuous supply of fresh dust and phosphorous in its topsoil.

 A recent study using progressive dust cloud modelling techniques found that particles get picked up in the Sahara desert and are blown over the Atlantic before settling in the Amazon.

-Do you know any interesting or fun facts about the Amazon rainforest that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Amazon rainforest?
+Share them in the comments below!